 It's impossible to get 108,000 employees to agree on anything, but most say Oracle is a good place to gain experience and make a living.

 Oracle predicts the future of computing is in the cloud.
 The enterprise software company offers a range of cloud-based applications and platforms as well as hardware and services to help companies improve their processes.
 Oracle's applications center around enterprise resource planning, data management, collaboration, application development, customer relationship management, and supply chain management.
 In recent years, Oracle has aggressively expanded through acquisitions that have helped build its cloud offerings.
 The company's mainstay product has been Oracle Database, one the most popular corporate database offerings.
 More than half its revenue comes from international customers.
 The company was founded in 1977 and the founder was Larry Ellison.

 Oracle is moving its products to cloud computing environments, where customers can access programs from multiple locations and devices.
-The company’s cloud applications are Oracle Human Capital Management (HCM) Cloud, Oracle Enterprise Resource Planning (ERP) Cloud, Oracle Customer Experience (CX) Cloud, Oracle Supply Chain Management (SCM) Cloud, and Oracle Data Cloud.
+The company's cloud applications are Oracle Human Capital Management (HCM) Cloud, Oracle Enterprise Resource Planning (ERP) Cloud, Oracle Customer Experience (CX) Cloud, Oracle Supply Chain Management (SCM) Cloud, and Oracle Data Cloud.
 Its Autonomous Database is cloud software with machine learnings capabilities.

 Headquartered in Redwood City, California, Oracle operates facilities in the US, including a factory in Hillsboro, Oregon, and overseas.

 Oracle has a wide geographic distribution of customers.
 Those in the US generate about 45% of sales.
-The other countries the company breaks out sales for – the UK, Japan, Canada and Germany – each account for 5% or less.
-The other 170-some countries with Oracle customers account for more than 35% of the company’s sales.
+The other countries for which the company breaks out sales – the UK, Japan, Canada and Germany – each account for 5% or less.
+The other 170-some countries with Oracle customers account for more than 35% of the company's sales.

 Sales and Marketing

 Oracle uses direct and indirect channels including independent distributors and value-added resellers to market and sell its products and services.
 The companies that comprise Oracle's indirect channel network are members of the Oracle Partner Network.
 In addition, customers include businesses of many sizes, government agencies, and educational institutions.

-The company counts about 430,000 customers, including each company on the Fortune 100.
-Its customers are in industries such as aerospace and defense, automotive, financial, technology, manufacturing, oil and gas, retail, telecommunications, and utilities.
+The company counts about 430,000 customers in a range of industries such as aerospace and defense, automotive, financial, technology, manufacturing, oil and gas, retail, telecommunications, and utilities.